INDA25PlusPlus/hermanha-chess/README.md

 # How it Works!

-**Board**: Board does it all basically. it keeps track of the game_state and has the logic for move legality. in board.rs you will find the base responsibilities, setting, getting, etc. in rules.rs you will find the logic for moving a piece.
-It might not be optional, but it works and its kind of easy to understand, for me at least.
+**Board**: Board does it all basically. it keeps track of the game_state and has the logic for move legality. in board.rs you will find the base responsibilities, setting, getting, FEN parsing, etc. in rules.rs you will find the logic for moving a piece.
+It might not be optimal, but it works and its kind of easy to understand, for me at least.

 **Rules**:
 1. check basic things, like positions on board, not same pos, etc. basic legality i guess without checking movement at all.